Patient Portal206-264-1111 Schedule Appointment

 2. Herbal Antimicrobials

-For those preferring a natural route, herbal protocols often include ingredients like the following:
+For those preferring natural approaches, protocols often include:

 • Berberine